 Rev. Dr. Abraham B. Koplin

 On March 4, 1917, Phoebe lost one of its treasures.
 Rev. Dr. Abraham B. Koplin, founder of the deaconess home, took the Christian concept of deaconess work and combined it with perseverance and faith.
 Rev. Koplin envisioned a school for training women in religion and nursing.
 That plan quickly expanded to include the care of the elderly and sick.
-He can be given credit for providing dignity and shelter to dozens of the needy and for educating and guiding the young women under his tutelage.
+He can be credited for providing dignity and shelter to dozens of the needy and for educating and guiding the young women under his tutelage.
 The deaconess school was his special cause, and he nurtured it from infancy.
 On the dedication day of the dormitory, the audience rose and sang “God Bless Our Phoebe Home,” a hymn composed by Rev. Koplin.

 Born in 1835 in Ohio, he was ordained a Reformed minister in 1856.
 He pastored churches in Ohio and Pennsylvania and eventually settled in Hellertown.
 Rev. Koplin served a congregation in Lower Saucon for 40 years and was a driving force in the Reformed Church of the Lehigh Valley.